Home

 Cut the ribs and garnish with sesame seeds and green onions slices on a 45 degree angle.
 This a great with rice and garlicky sugar snap peas.

-For wine an off-dry Gewurtraminer, Johannesburg Riesling or a Rose work well.
-Check out our wine resource-it offers unbeatable discounts & One Cent Shipping on a case.
-That's great!
+For wine an off-dry Gewurtraminer, Pinot Gris, Johannesburg Riesling or a great Paso Robles Rhone style Rose work well.

 Back to top of grilled baby back ribs